We Recycle

 Featured Entrepreneurs

-Based on Virgin Gorda, Greencrete BVI makes unique products for homeowners and tourists from concrete, recycled glass, conch and whelk shells.
+Based on Virgin Gorda, VI Blockworks makes unique products for homeowners and tourists from concrete, recycled glass, conch and whelk shells.
 An exciting new cement block product line is being developed, which will use substantial quantities of glass waste.

 Greencrete Coasters